© Oliver Potratz (below right), Cristina Marx / Photomusix (others), collage: exploratorium berlin

 Superimpose & Elisabeth Coudoux (DE) – release concert: WITH John Butcher / Sofia Jernberg / Nate Wooley (Inexhaustible Editions, 2021)

-In the exploratorium, Warble present their new album swarm, which is released by Inexhaustible Editions.
+In the exploratorium, Warble (with swarm) as well as Superimpose (with WITH John Butcher / Sofia Jernberg / Nate Wooley) present their new albums, which are both released by Slovenian label Inexhaustible Editions.

 Miako Klein, Berlin-based musician, performer and improviser, has a greatly varied musical background.
 Classically educated on the recorder and violin, she has extensive experiences in performing contemporary music, as well as in Early and improvised music.
 Brad Henkel is a trumpeter and composer from the United States currently based in Berlin.
 With a primary focus on improvisation, using a broad color palette of pitched and unpitched sounds, he creates and participates in music which is rooted in the Jazz, Contemporary Classical, and Echtzeitmusik traditions.
 He is a member of KIM Collective.